scipy/scipy/doc/source/tutorial/optimize.rst

 Linear sum assignment problem example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Consider planning a swimming medley relay team assignment problem.
+Consider the problem of selecting students for a swimming medley relay team.
 We have a table showing the individual medley times of five students:

 ==========  ===========  ============  ===========  ===============================